-Please Click on the Online Giving box below for general giving.
+Please Click the Online Giving box below for general giving.

-Please Click Here to purchase bricks for the Trinity Legacy Garden to benefit our capital campaign.
+Please Click Here to purchase bricks for the walkway to benefit our capital campaign.

 There are many ways to give to God’s work through Trinity, Sarasota